 “I’ve yet to be on a campus where most women weren’t worrying about some aspect of combining marriage, children, and a career.
 I’ve yet to find one where many men were worrying about the same thing.” —Gloria Steinem

-I was lucky enough to attend a talk yesterday at the 92nd Street Y with Makers (a wonderful new documentary series on women changing the world) producer Dyllan McGee, journalist Amy Richards, Girls Who Code founder Reshma Saujani, equal rights advocate Anu Bhagwait, and the iconic and amazing Gloria Steinem (who is featured in Makers along with other amazing women).
+I was lucky enough to attend a talk last year at the 92nd Street Y hosted by Makers‘ (a wonderful documentary series focusing on women changing the world) producer Dyllan McGee, journalist Amy Richards, Girls Who Code founder Reshma Saujani, equal rights advocate Anu Bhagwait, and the iconic and amazing Gloria Steinem.

 I would like to say I had an intimate talk with her about the state of feminism today while doing yoga at her infamous Upper West Side apartment, but unfortunately I had to share her with about 200 other people.

 At 78, Steinem still managed to steal the show from the younger, but still extremely impressive, women who joined her on stage.
-There is a light that just emits from her, and you can feel the excitement when she walks in the room.
+There’s a light that just emits from her, and you can feel the excitement when she walks into a room.
 After all, this is the woman who has arguably been the most well-known face of the feminist movement since the late 1960s.

-The job that got her her first real ounce of recognition was a task that could be considered the antithesis of feminism.
+Her first real ounce of recognition came from a job that could be considered the antithesis of feminism.
 Working for Show Magazine, Steinem was assigned to go undercover as a Playboy Bunny at the famed New York Playboy Club to expose the working conditions and treatment of female employees.
 Quite an interesting job for the Smith College graduate.

 It wasn’t until she was working for New York magazine, which she helped create in the late 1960s, that she really became interested in women’s rights.
 Steinem was covering an abortion hearing given by the radical feminist group known as the Redstockings when she became truly inspired and passionate about the fight for female equality.

-Steinem actively campaigned for the Equal Rights Amendment which promoted equality between women and men.
+Steinem actively campaigned for the Equal Rights Amendment, which promoted equality between women and men.
 In 1971 Steinem joined other prominent feminists, such as Bella Abzug and Betty Friedan, in forming the National Women’s Political Caucus.
-She also took the lead in launching the pioneering, feminist Ms. magazine which, under her direction, became the first national publication to feature the subject of domestic violence on its cover in 1976.
+She also took the lead in launching the pioneering, feminist Ms. magazine, which became the first national publication to feature the subject of domestic violence on its cover in 1976.

 Steinem, who often sported aviators and a hairstyle that, she confesses, was a tribute to Holly Golightly, was often criticized for being too glamorous and attractive to be a feminist.
-But this worked in her favor because she exposed the world to a new kind of feminism: A young, beautiful woman who wanted the same rights held by men for her and generations to come.
+But this worked in her favor because she exposed a new kind of feminism to the world: a young, beautiful woman who wanted the same rights held by men for her and generations to come.

 In other words, Gloria Steinem is a rock star.

-But the state of feminism today is very different than it was in the late 1970s, and this was the real focus of the talk last night.
-For many young women today, feminism is not a word that is thrown around lightly.
+But the state of feminism today is very different than it was in the late 1970s, and this was the real focus of the talk.
+For many young women today, feminism is not a word that’s thrown around lightly.
 Many young women don’t want to be associated with this particular “F” word.

 So, what does Steinem have to say about this?